Diya050/meeting/manuals./administrator.md

-- Here a view of your `Meeting Minutes` email in your attendees' inbox:
+- Here's a view of your `Meeting Minutes` email in your attendees' inbox:

 ![meeting18](https://github.com/Diya050/meeting/assets/124448340/e96b09ae-2688-4be2-b353-d6be458fe50d)